vZebra-Flash/vZebra/README.md

 - Windows 10 or later (64-bit)
 - 4 GB RAM minimum, 8 GB recommended
--VLC for smooth playback on PC
+- VLC for smooth playback on PC
--Works Perfect for Youtube
+- Works Perfect for Youtube

 ## Pricing